QBI-Software/NEURON-tutorial/setup.md

 ## Changing default temperature

 NEURON sets the default temperature to `6.3 celsius` in line with the squid axon experiments by Hodgkin and Huxley.
-For our purposes, this should be changed to match physiological or lab conditions.
+For mammalian experiments, this should be changed to match physiological or lab conditions.

 1. From the main menu, select **Tools -> Distributed mechanisms -> celsius**
 1. Enter required value (eg `37`)